FIFO Calculator for Inventory

 Prices of supply or products can vary significantly due to inflationary economic pressures.
 A similar case would occur in a deflationary period.
 Thus, any financial analysis an investor can conduct might be misleading.
 Let's look at an example:

-Do you remember the formula of the days inventory outstanding (DIO), which indicates, on average, how many days a company needs for transforming its inventory into sales?
+Do you remember the formula we use in the days inventory outstanding DIO calculator, which indicates, on average, how many days a company needs for transforming its inventory into sales?
 Well, it is:

 Notice how DIO would increase because of higher inventory and lower COGS, which is precisely what happens when we use the FIFO method during an inflationary period.